ephcoding/ephraimsmithdev/posts/tornado-action-log-1.md

 ### FOLLOW PROGRESS

-I'll have the web version pushed by tonight so everyone can follow in real time.
-It's fugly and the punch list is already a mile long.
-Here's what I'll be attacking next:
+[tornadoaction.com](https://www.tornadoaction.com) is live if you want to follow the progress in real-time.
+These are just a few of the many punch-list items I'll be starting on over the next couple days:

-1. refactor component composition (to make my life easier when I get to #2)
+1. refactor component composition
 1. add Jest unit tests
 1. figure out how to cache maps to save on renders and requests
 1. translate current web functionality into React Native version

-If you want to follow Tornado Action's progress you have a few options.

-- tornadoaction.com
-- github.com/ephcoding/app\_\_tornado-action
-- twitter.com/ephcoding
-  - \#tornadoaction
+You can also check for updates on [Twitter](https://www.twitter.com/ephcoding) or check out the code on [Github](https://github.com/ephcoding/app__tornado-action).

 ### WRAP IT UP